Desbeers/Chord-Provider/README.md

 ### macOS

-- It can export a whole folder with **ChordPro** files to a PDF with a Table of Contents.
 - It has a 'Song List' Window for your songs if you select a folder.
 - It has a 'quicklook' plugin for **ChordPro** files.
 Select a song in the `Finder` and press `space`
 - It makes thumbnails for your **ChordPro** files.
-- It has a fancier editor with linenumbers and you van edit a directive by double-clicking on it.
+- It has a fancier editor with linenumbers and you can edit a directive by double-clicking on it.

 Some other guitar applications claim the *ownership* of **ChordPro** files and then the *quicklook* does not work anymore. **Chord Provider** does not own them; nobody should...